The best places to buy seeds online

 If you’ve visited this iconic garden, you’ll have been delighted by its sheer exuberance, colour and range of plants through the season.
 The nursery offers flower seeds from its own stock chosen by the staff and students as notable.
 Seed is then harvested fresh by hand and supplied in glassine bags.

-Grower and owner Benjamin Ranyard trials a selection of flowers at this field in Cornwall.
-He then sells a range of seed specifically for the cutting patch – sometimes working with florists to ensure the best range.
+Grower and owner Benjamin Ranyard trials a selection of flowers at his field in Suffolk.
+He then sells a range of seed specifically for the flower cutting patch – sometimes working with florists to ensure the best range.
 The Higgledy website also has plenty of growing tips and a monthly planting guide.

 Extensive range of seeds for flowers and vegetables but also trees and shrubs and grasses – many of them rare and unusual.
 It ships around the world.